800 delegates, leaders expected in Kigali for Kusi Ideas fete

 This year’s festival will be hosted at the Intare Conference Arena under the theme The Next 60 Years in Africa.

 Speakers include UNCTAD Secretary General Mukhisa Kituyi, Morocco’s Minister of Environment Aziz Rabaah, United Nations Economic Commission for Africa executive director Vera Songwe, and AU High Representative for Infrastructure Development in Africa Raila Odinga.
-Others are Kisumu Governor Anyang’ Nyong’o, Tanzania’s former Minister of Environment Affairs January Makamba, and Secretary General of Organisation internationale de la Francophonie, former Rwandan Foreign Affairs Minister Louise Mushikiwabo.
+Others are Kisumu Governor Anyang’ Nyong’o, Tanzania’s former Minister of Environment Affairs January Makamba, and former executive secretary of the United Nations Economic Commission for Africa Carlos Lopes.

 Discussions will be moderated by former BBC journalist Max Bankole Jarrett and renowned global conversation strategist Nozipho Mbanjwa.